HongminMu/ZhuMang/README.md

-# **Wearable Visuomotor Navigation and Mobility Assistance Device For the Partially Sighted and Visually Impaired in Unfamiliar Indoor Scenes** 👓
+# **Wearable Visuomotor Navigation and Mobility Assistance Device for the Partially Sighted and Visually Impaired in Unfamiliar Indoor Scenes** 👓 🔍 💡

 ![Device Image](#)  <!-- Insert a relevant image of your wearable assistive device here -->